vrtmrz/obsidian-livesync/updates_old.md

     - Batch database update is now disabled in LiveSync mode.
     - No longer automatically reconnection while off-focused.
     - Status saves are thinned out.
-    - Now Self-hosted LiveSync waits for all files between the local database and storage to be surely checked.
+    - Now Self-Hosted LiveSync waits for all files between the local database and storage to be surely checked.
   - Improved:
     - The job scheduler is now more robust and stable.
     - The status indicator no longer flickers and keeps zero for a while.